 For example, if you are age 50, you’ve contributed $50,000 to a Roth IRA, and you’ve earned $20,000 in investment returns, you could withdraw up to $50,000 without tax or penalty.
 You would be taxed and possibly subject to an early withdrawal penalty on any withdrawals beyond that, unless it was a “qualified withdrawal.”

-While both a traditional IRA and a Roth IRA offer tax-deferred growth within the account, there are some important differences between the two.
+While both a traditional IRA and a Roth IRA offer tax-deferred growth within the account, there are some important difference between the two.

 The biggest difference is in the tax treatment of contributions and distributions.
 With a traditional IRA, contributions may be tax-deductible from your income for the current tax year – thus typically lowering your current year’s taxable income – but your distributions would generally be taxable.